Jordi Alba back in Barcelona squad for Clasico

-However, Alba was on Saturday included in Setien's 18-man selection for the trip to the Santiago Bernabeu.
+However, Alba was included in Setien's 18-man selection for the trip to the Santiago Bernabeu.

 "The question now is whether he will start the game or not.
 We're not sure.
 It depends how he's feeling tomorrow, if he's feeling the same as today.